SamPrewitt/HomeworkGetter/README.md

 Mainly used for practice working with GIT, Azure DevOps, and making my own projects from scratch (even if this is very simple).

+How to use:
+  + Go to AsULearn
+       - Customize page
+          - Reset Page to Default
+  + Download all classes
+  + Run driver